Iceland In-Depth | Two-Week Road Trip

 Day 12 - Activities in Snaefellsnes Peninsula

-Snaefellsjokull National Park, named after the aforementioned subglacial volcano at its center, sits at the peninsula's tip and boasts the region's most beautiful landscapes.
-You'll be able to marvel over the dramatic coastal geology, abandoned fishing villages, and expansive lava fields found here, with the shimmering ice cap as the perfect backdrop.
+Snaefellsjokull National Park, named after the Snaefellsjokull glacier at its center, sits at the peninsula's tip and boasts the region's most beautiful landscapes.
+You'll marvel over the dramatic coastal geology, abandoned fishing villages, and expansive lava fields found here, with the shimmering ice cap as the perfect backdrop.

-A second site within the National Park well worth visiting is Djupalonssandur beach.
-While all of Iceland's stretches of black-sand shoreline are beautiful, Djupalonssandur is particularly remarkable for its historic lifting stones.
-For centuries, the locals would come here to see which of the four rocks they could lift up as a show of strength and test for their suitability to life on a fishing boat.
+A second site within the national park is Djupalonssandur beach, 4.6 miles (7.5 kilometers) from Londrangar.
+While all of Iceland's stretches of black-sand shoreline are beautiful, Djupalonssandur is remarkable for its historic lifting stones.
+For centuries, the locals would come here to see which of the four rocks they could lift as a show of strength and test for their suitability to live on a fishing boat.

-To add a thrilling adventure to your day, you can immerse yourself even more into the nature of Snaefellsjokull by ascending its glacier on a snowcat tour.
-This unique trip will have you scale the slopes on an all-terrain vehicle designed for the ice, providing both an adrenaline rush and, if the weather permits, some of the most magnificent views you'll see on your vacation.
+To add a thrilling adventure to your day, you can immerse yourself more into Snaefellsjokull by ascending its glacier on a snowcat tour.
+This unique trip will have you scale the slopes on an all-terrain vehicle designed for the ice.

 Once you've enjoyed the country's third and final national park, you'll start your exploration of the south coast of Snaefellsnes.
-This part of the region becomes particularly apparent how the area earned the nickname 'Iceland in Miniature'.
+This part of the region will showcase why the area earned the nickname "Iceland in Miniature."